cap-js/docs/java/security.md

 ### Transition from `cds-feature-xsuaa` to `cds-feature-identity`{ #transition-xsuaa-ias}
 CAP also provides support for XSUAA-based authentication via the maven dependency `cds-feature-xsuaa` which is based on the [spring-xsuaa library](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-xsuaa).
 As the spring-xsuaa library is deprecated, it is recommended to move to `cds-feature-identity`.

-To do so, remove existing dependencies to `cds-feature-xsuaa` and `xsuaa-spring-boot-starter` and follow the description in [Configure XSUAA and IAS Authentication]{.#xsuaa-ias}.
+To do so, remove existing dependencies to `cds-feature-xsuaa` and `xsuaa-spring-boot-starter` and follow the description in [Configure XSUAA and IAS Authentication]{#xsuaa-ias}.
 ::: tip
 If you are using the `cds-starter-cloudfoundry` or the `cds-starter-k8s` starter bundle, make sure to **explicitly** exclude the mentioned dependencies using `<exclusions>...</exclusions>`.
 Otherwise, `cds-feature-xsuaa` will take priority over `cds-feature-identity` for backward compatibility.
 :::